The Mathematics of Text Structure: Background: DisCoCat

 From the mathematics of sentence structure~\cite{Ajdukiewicz, Bar-Hillel, Lambek0} we know that the `fundamental particles' making up phrases and sentences are not words, but some basic grammatical types.
 The noun-type $n$, and the type of whole sentences $s$ are examples of these basic types.
 On the other hand, the transitive-verb-type is not a basic type, but a composite one made up of two noun-types and one sentence-type.
 The precise manner in which these basic types interact depends on which \em categorial grammar \em one uses.
 We will adopt Lambek's \em pregroups \em \cite{Lambek1, LambekBook}, since it can be formulated diagrammatically.

 For each basic type~$x$ there are two corresponding `anti-types', which we denote~${}^{-1}x$ and~$x^{-1}$.
-Thinks of these as a left and a right inverse.
+Think of these as a left and a right inverse.
 Then, in English, a transitive verb has type:

 To understand this type, consider a transitive verb like {\tt hate}.
 Simply saying {\tt hate} doesn't convey any useful information, until we also specify {\tt who hates who}.
 That's exactly the role of the anti-types: they specify that in order to form a meaningful sentence the transitive verb needs a noun on the left and a noun on the right, which then cancel out with the anti-types: